 Is There Child Support if We Have Shared Physical Custody?

-The short answer is that there is often still child support even when parents share custody.
+The short answer is that there is often still child support, even when parents share custody.

 Shared Custody Child Support Calculation

-Pursuant to the Guidelines, in a shared physical custody situation, “the presumptive current support order shall equal the presumptive current support amount of the parent with the higher net weekly income, payable to the parent with the lower net weekly income.”
+Under the Guidelines, in a shared physical custody situation, “the presumptive current support order shall equal the presumptive current support amount of the parent with the higher net weekly income, payable to the parent with the lower net weekly income.”